 As always, it’s very important to test products first before applying them to your face.
 Place a pea-sized quantity of the product to the side of your neck or inside of your elbow and watch for a reaction for 48 hours.

 Purging can be uncomfortable and upsetting, especially if you were expecting miracle results from your expensive new cream.
-Thankfully, there’s loads you can do to minimise the breakouts.
+Thankfully, there are loads you can do to minimise the breakouts.

 Firstly, a simple skincare routine is vital.